-In the past, the Company has conducted internal audits to confirm the state of compliance with laws and regulations and the various internal regulations, but in the current fiscal year, considering the spread of COVID-19, we postponed the implementation of business audits, quality assurance audits, safety and health audits, and environmental audits.
-However, for the main business processes and audit items, through the submission of reports and records by the relevant divisions and visitations to our business offices, the Company performs checks with respect to compliance with corresponding laws, regulations, and various internal regulations.
+In the past, the Company has conducted internal audits to confirm the state of compliance with laws and regulations and the various internal regulations.
+In the current fiscal year, considering the spread of COVID-19, we postponed the implementation of business audits, quality assurance audits, safety and health audits, and environmental audits.
+However, in the second half of the year, the Company partially resumed those audits and performed checks with respect to compliance with corresponding laws, regulations, and various internal regulations.

-The former process for internal audits is described below.
+The process for internal audits is described below.